Contributing to DeepInverse#

 in the root directory of the repository after making the desired changes.
 Learn more here.
 Your code coverage will automatically be checked usingcodecov

-.Docs: the documentation is updated if necessary.
+.Docs: the documentation and docstrings are updated if necessary.
 Our documentation is written in reST and built with sphinx.
+Please refer to the docstring guidelines below.
+Your documentation should be added to: a) docstring, b) API reference, c) User Guide, d) Examples (optional).
 After making the desired changes, check the documentation by installing

 sphinx